-Motorcycle enthusiasts often talk about the freedom of the open road, but because motorcycles are inherently different than cars, motorcycle accidents and subsequent legal issues differ from car accidents.
+Motorcycle enthusiasts often talk about the freedom of the open road, but because motorcycles are inherently different than cars, motorcycle accidents and subsequent legal issues are also different from car accidents.

-If you have been injured in a motorcycle accident, you will need to have a solid understanding of the unique aspects of motorcycle accidents vs. car accidents, in addition to helmet laws, defective product claims, and determining fault and negligence.
+If you were injured in a motorcycle accident, you will need a solid understanding of the unique aspects of motorcycle accidents vs. car accidents, in addition to helmet laws, defective product claims, and determining fault and negligence.

 Motorcycle Accident FAQs

 What do I do if I am involved in a motorcycle accident?